GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to check whether the system design realizes the System Requirements.***
 * What are the geographical and physical locations of the intended / proposed elements of the solution?
-* What are the logical components the system is composed of?
 * What are the non-functional requirements imposed on the system?

   ***Rationale:  In my role, I need to check whether the system design realizes the System Requirements.***
 * What are the normal and extreme environmental conditions for normal operation, for not operational, for storage, and for transport?
 * What are the operational scenarios (operational stories) relevant to the system?
-* What are the physical components?
 * What are the planned architectural means for risk mitigation?
 * What are the protocols for exchanging items on specific interface?